radius-project/blog/scripts/blog-prompt.md

 - Discuss specific real-world scenarios these features address
 - 800-1000 words of substantive, technical content
 - Professional, matter-of-fact tone
+- Focus on Technical depth over marketing fluff
+- Make sure it matches the style and tone of previous blog posts

 Structure:
 - Direct introduction stating what's new in this release